Flight-Free-UK/flight_free_uk_website/source/posts/we-need-to-talk-about-the-climate-crisis.html.markdown

 * Because of global warming, our oceans are acidifying, which is bleaching our coral reefs, killing off ocean ecosystems and making our seas less efficient at absorbing carbon from the atmosphere.
 * There were huge wildfires in the arctic this summer, in which more CO2 was released in a week than the whole of Sweden emits in a year.
 Also, the Antarctic is melting much faster than anyone had expected.
 * Because of Bolsonaro's destructive policies regarding the Amazon, deforestation has tripled since he came to power and if we lose roughly 20% of what remains, a crucial tipping point will be reached in which the Amazon ceases to be a tropical rainforest and instead becomes a savannah.
 And it's also currently on fire.
 And forests absorb about 25% of all our carbon emissions.
 And contain 6% of the earth's oxygen.
-* We used to make up 1% of the world's biomass but now us humans and our livestock make up 99%.
+* We used to make up 1% of the world's mammals but now us humans and our livestock make up 99%.
 All the earth's wild animals put together make up the final 1%.

 Sounds like the plot of a dystopian novel, doesn't it?